 Actual Good Money is money in Circulation

 Thus your actual good money is the money that stays in circulation, doesn't accumulate (inflation) or disappear (deflation), and hold's its value.
 Actual good money is money in circulation.
 When it goes "offline" and no longer circulates, it is a more figurative thing.
+It is either loot, speculative collecting or worthless paper.
 A man's, or a nations, net worth is Assets minus liabilities.
 Every time a person's money is spent, it enables someone else to spend.
 That person may buy from the merchant who spent previously.
 Thus the money circulates.

 Common Unit of Account